pereznetworks/A-Course-Rating-API/README.md

   - 1:) npm start
       - runs the course-api rest express server
-        - runs and connects mongod
+        - runs and connects to mongod, course-api db
+        - my custom insertData module then ...
-        - insertData checks courses, reviews and users collections for data
+          - checks courses, reviews and users collections for data
           - if none exist, it inserts the data
           - with the exception of passwords...
             - the users created are the same as form the sample project files